 If you miss your time, we may be able to squeeze you in, but no guarantees.
 Likewise, it is your responsibility to arrive at Green Room with at least a half hour cushion to get you into you correct division and line order.
 If you arrive after the order is set, you might have to skip your turn on stage.

-Any recorded music, effects, or dialogue must be approved and turned in by Sunday, April 14.
+Any recorded music, effects, or dialogue must be approved and turned in before the convention (date TBD).

 If you do have tech (sound or light) cues, you will be asked to make note of this on your application, and will be put in contact with our technician during the con.
 If you miss your meeting, this decreases your chances of your onstage experience going as smoothly as you might like.